koteyevlev/lem-in/README.md

   ./visu-hex out

-You will see something like this
+You will see something like this (there is two optimal way)
 ![example](/logo.png)